aletzo/tic-tac-toe-js/README.md

 5. Edit `js/react/build/index.html` to fix the paths of the 3 static files.

-6. Go to project root and start a local PHP server:
+6. Go to `js/svelte` dir and execute:
     ```
+    npm run build
+    ```

+7. Edit `js/svelte/build/index.html` to fix the paths of the 2 static files.

+8. Go to project root and start a local PHP server:
+    ```
     php -S localhost:8000 router.php
     ```

-7. Open the app in a browser:
+9. Open the app in a browser:
     ```
     http://localhost:8000
     ```